 When you are choosing your GCSE option subjects you need to make sure that you have a good balance of subjects.
 We encourage all students to ensure the subjects they choose include a creative or social science subject.
-Studying a broad range of subjects will help you to develop a variety of skills and knowledge and this will enable you to keep your future choices open.
+Studying a broad range of subjects will help you to develop a variety of skills and knowledge and this will make sure that you keep your future choices open.

-Sydenham School has committed itself to offering a wide range of subjects, at a time when many other schools have narrowed their offer considerably.
+At Sydenham School we are committed to offering a wide range of subjects, at a time when many other schools have narrowed their offer considerably.
 We are particularly proud of our extensive Performing and Visual Arts, Design Technology and Social Sciences offer, as well as the E Bacc, STEM, Humanities and Languages subjects.

-Remember that we try to give all of you as many first choice subjects as we can, but that this may not always be possible.
-You should be willing to be flexible and to have thought about your reserve subjects, so that if we do have to discuss any changes with you, you still get a selection of courses that you want.
+We try to give students their first-choice subjects as far as we can, but that this may not always be possible.
+You should be willing to be flexible and to have thought about your reserve subjects, so that if we do have to discuss any changes with you, you still get a course that you want.
 Your learning during the GCSE or BTEC courses - and your results - will stay with you throughout your life.
 The grades you achieve at the end of Year 11 will be your keys to success when you are applying for Post 16 courses at Sixth Form.
 You will need at least eight GCSEs at grade 4 or above, including English and Maths.
 Often you will need to achieve at least a Grade 6 in the subjects that you wish to study in the Sixth Form, so everything you do during Years 9, 10 and 11 really does count towards your future.